googleapis/google-cloud-java/google-cloud-resourcemanager/README.md

 * Delete projects.
 * Undelete projects that you don't want to delete.

-Google Cloud Resource Manager is currently in beta and may occasionally make backwards incompatible changes.

 Be sure to activate the Google Cloud Resource Manager API on the Developer's Console to use Resource Manager from your project.

-See the ``google-cloud`` API [Resource Manager documentation][resourcemanager-api] to learn how to interact with the Cloud Resource Manager using this client Library.
+See the [Resource Manager client library docs][resourcemanager-client-lib-docs] to learn how to interact with the Cloud Resource Manager using this client Library.

 Getting Started